nickola/web-console/README.md

 Web Console is a web-based application that allows to execute shell commands on a server directly from a browser (web-based shell).
 The application is very light, does not require any database and can be installed and configured in about 3 minutes.

-If you like Web Console, please consider an opportunity to support it on [Patreon](https://www.patreon.com/nickola).
+If you like Web Console, please consider an opportunity to support it in [any amount of Bitcoin](https://www.blockchain.com/btc/address/1NeDa2nXJLi5A8AN2CerBSSWD363vjdWaX).

 ![Web Console](https://raw.github.com/nickola/web-console/master/screenshots/main.png)